geopython/diving-into-pygeoapi/workshop/content/docs/advanced/bridges.md

 ## Publishing CSW as OGC API - Records

-In this section we'll have a look at how to Publish a CSW data as an OGC API - Records, which then can be consumed by various clients.
+In this section we'll have a look at how to publish Catalogue Services for the Web (CSW) as OGC API - Records.
+For that, we will use the [pycsw OGC CITE demo](https://demo.pycsw.org/cite/) CSW service.

 !!! question "Update the pygeoapi configuration"